Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Physical Models and Their Trotterisations

 The Heisenberg model is an extensively studied model in the quantum theory of magnetism~\cite{Nolting2009QTM}, and, in addition to its fundamental importance, the random-field version of this model is proposed to allow demonstrations of quantum speed-up in quantum simulations~\cite{Childs2018QSQS}.
 Here, we consider the uniform-field case with parameters and system sizes readily available in current experiments~\cite{Salathe2015DQS}.

-Specifically, we consider a nearest-neighbour interacting spin chain version of the Heisenberg model with open boundary conditions, homogenous couplings, and a longitudinal external field (as depicted in Fig.~\ref{Fig:1}~(b)):
+Specifically, we consider a nearest-neighbour interacting spin chain version of the Heisenberg model with open boundary conditions, isotropic and homogeneous couplings, and a longitudinal external field (as depicted in Fig.~\ref{Fig:2_Models}~(b)):

-where $g$ is the nearest-neighbour coupling strength, and $\omega$ is the Zeeman splitting due to the homogenous magnetic field applied in the $z$-direction.
-All our results, including the existence of stable islands, qualitatively hold also for the cases with a transverse (i.e. $\sigma_{y}$ or $\sigma_{x}$ term) or no external field (data available, but not shown).
-The Heisenberg interaction is rotationally symmetric, and the distinction between longitudinal and transverse fields is not strictly relevant for it.
-However, the rotational symmetry is broken by the chosen Trotterisation, and this distinction is relevant for analysing the Trotterised unitary and is reflected in its eigenvector statistics (see appendix~\ref{App:HeisebergEigVec}).
+where $g$ is the nearest-neighbour coupling strength, and $\omega$ is the Zeeman splitting due to the homogeneous magnetic field applied in the $z$-direction.
+All our results, including the existence of stable regions, qualitatively hold also for the cases with a transverse (i.e. $\sigma_{y}$ or $\sigma_{x}$ term) or no external field (data available, but not shown).
+With isotropic couplings, the Heisenberg interaction is rotationally symmetric, and the distinction between longitudinal and transverse fields is not strictly relevant for it.
+However, this rotational symmetry is broken by the chosen Trotterisation, so the distinction is relevant for analysing the Trotterised unitary and is reflected in the structure of its eigenvector statistics (see Appendix~\ref{App:HeisebergEigVec}).